 FIRST LEGO League

-FIRST LEGO League (FLL) is a robotic competition developed for upper elementary and middle school age students.
+FIRST LEGO League (FLL) Challenge is a robotics competition developed for upper elementary and middle school age students.
 The FLL theme is different each year and is drawn from real events in society.
-There are three primary activities: 1) Build and program a small robot to accomplish challenges, 2) investigate a research topic the prepare a presentation, and 3) build a team around the FLL Core Values.
-Teams have regular practices (just like a sports team) to prepare for a culminating tournament will they will meet and share their work with other teams.
+There are three primary activities: 1) Build and program a small LEGO robot to accomplish challenges, 2) investigate a research topic then prepare a presentation, and 3) build a team around the FLL Core Values.
+Teams have regular practices (just like a sports team) to prepare for a culminating tournament at which they will meet and share their work with other teams.

 Robot challenges are the most visible aspect of the competition.
-Robots are built and programmed to perform different tasks on a 4'x8' printed playing mat.
+LEGO robots are built and programmed to perform different tasks on a 4'x8' printed playing mat.
 The robot interacts with specialized LEGO parts that represent the tasks.
-Each year the playing mat and LEGO parts change to support the annual theme.
-The basic robot parts and competition table are reusable every year.
-The mat and challenge parts are NOT reused but are great for off-season games and practice.
+Each year the playing mat and LEGO models which reflect the annual theme.
+The core LEGO robot kit and competition table are reusable every year.
+The mat and challenge parts are NOT reused but provide additional parts for the team to use in future seasons and are great for off-season games and practice.

 An equally important aspect of the competition is the research topic or project.
 Like the robotic challenges, the project has some connection with the overall FLL theme.
 Students are given basic guidance then encouraged to create a solution for the research challenge.
 They research the topic, propose a solution, then develop a presentation that summarizes and defends their conclusions.

 Everything comes together at a Tournament.
-The team meets with judges three times: for a technical review of their robot, to present their project, and to demonstrate how the team learned the Core Values of FLL.
+The team meets with judges for a judging session to present their project, for a technical review of their robot, and to demonstrate how the team learned and used the FIRST Core Values.
 All teams are assessed on Core Values behavior throughout the competition.
-Each team also attempts the robots challenge tasks at least three times on the competition tables.
+Each team also attempts the robots challenge tasks three times on the competition tables.

 Tournaments provide an exciting opportunity for teams to learn from each other and share their excitement rather than a "winner takes all" competition.
 Teams advance to the Alaska State Championships based on overall performance at the competition.

-- FIRST LEGO League (FLL) is a robotic competition developed for middle school age students.
+- FIRST LEGO League (FLL) Challenge is a robotics competition developed for upper elementary and middle school age students.
 It works simarly to a sports team with regular practices where teams learn rules and skills and work together to prepare for competition.

-- Our goals are to inspire students to take an interest in science and technology and begin considering these fields as a career.
+- The goals are to inspire students to take an interest in science and technology and begin considering these fields as a career.

 - Teams form in schools, clubs, and neighborhood groups.
 No requirements on affiliation.

-- Teams need at least 1 adult coach/mentor.
-Two are recommended.
+- Teams need at least 2 adult coaches/mentors.

 - Most teams form up in late spring or early September.

 - Registration opens late spring.
-Registration usually closes mid to late September
+Registration usually closes mid to late September.
+(Note: Registration is extended for the 2020-2021 season)

-- The challenge is released in early September
+- The challenge is released in August or early September

 - New coaches and mentors will have several opportunities to attend workshops early in the season.